madhu123-4/aws-notes/README.md

 It's essential to evaluate these factors against your specific requirements and constraints when choosing a version control system for your projects.

+### AWS CLOUDWATCH

+What is AWS CloudWatch?

+AWS CloudWatch is a powerful monitoring and observability service provided by Amazon Web Services.
+It enables you to gain insights into the performance, health, and operational aspects of your AWS resources and applications.
+CloudWatch collects and tracks metrics, collects and monitors log files, and sets alarms to alert you on certain conditions.